 Types of Dental Implants

 Tooth loss doesn’t just negatively impact your appearance.
 It can also be damaging to your oral health, too.
 While tooth loss can make you feel self conscious, making you hesitate before sharing a smile, its impact on your mouth is even worse.
 Over time, the loss of a single tooth can cause a cascading effect, leading to more issues further down the road.
 One major complication of tooth loss is bone loss.
 Without a tooth in place, your jaw bone can start to wear away, causing a sunken appearance on your face and discomfort in your daily life.
 Your remaining teeth can start to shift and try to drift into the empty space, causing bite issues and teeth to become loose.
-At Grove Street Family Dentistry we strongly advise dental implants to help prevent these problems from happening.
+At Grove Street Family Dentistry, Dr. Tran strongly advise dental implants to help prevent these problems from happening.

 Facts About Dental Implants